asciamanna/LastfmClient/README.md

 LastFM Client
 ===================
 A .NET client for the Last.FM REST API.

-The initial implementation focuses on getting user track information from the library portion of the API.
+Currently it only supports finding all track information for a given user utilizing the Last FM library API.

 Anthony Sciamanna
 asciamanna@gmail.com